Where to Study Communications

 As a communication major especially, international students may want to consider schools with a diverse student body.
 The chance to interact with students of different beliefs, backgrounds, cultures and visions will be helpful in the field of communications.
 Careers in communications often require their employees to have the ability to effectively understand and communicate with a wide variety of different people.
 Studying in a college where diversity is important can help enhance your cross-cultural awareness which will be helpful in your future career.

 Not only should you keep in mind the cost of the school, but also the cost of living in that area.
 Some areas of the US can be more costly than others.
 Keep in mind the prices of everyday items such as food, gas, taxes and other economical facets that you may have to manage during or after college.
-One of the main reasons students cannot finish college is because they could no longer afford it.
+One of the main reasons students do not finish college is because they can no longer afford it.
 Many of them did not stop and think about all of the expenses that come with paying for school and living on your own.

 When deciding where to study communication, there are many factors to think about.
 There are hundreds of top communication colleges in the US.
 Wherever you choose to study, make sure you make the best of your experience there.
 Take advantage of academic and career opportunities, internships, study abroad programs and networking.
 Most of how you feel about your school and city is what you put into it.
 Get involved, serve in your new community, and discover the endless possibilities that the world of communication has to offer.